studio1902/statamic-peak/README.md

 You can use a helper utility by adding the class `?` to quickly identify elements on screen.
 Original idea by [Gavin Joyce](https://github.com/GavinJoyce/tailwindcss-question-mark).

 > Note: if you don't want to define your custom CSS in Tailwind JS config files you can add it to `resources/css/custom.css`.
 Make sure to read up on the use of [@layer](https://tailwindcss.com/docs/functions-and-directives#layer) to instruct PurgeCSS.
 Use whatever method you prefer.
+Compilation is separated from the Tailwind utilities so it'll be blazingly fast.

 # Features
 ## Assets